isaacmayard/Senior-Capstone/README.md

 Mar 23: Fixed DHCP issue by converting RoaS to layer 3 switches, then adding /30 networks between the switches and the routers, then finally ip-helper addresses to the SVIs.
 Goal 3: Host DHCP server that will serve IP addresses to endpoints COMPLETED.

-Goal 4: Implement EIGRP for layer 3 routing protocol PENDING 8 April
+Goal 4: Each network now has EIGRP implemented as it's layer 3 routing protocol up until the boundary router.
+All hosts within each internal network can ping each other, their server and their gateway.
+COMPLETED.

 Goal 5: Connect multiple different L3 autonomous systems together via routing protocols PENDING 20 April